 Shoppertainment is the integration of shopping and entertainment (specifically within a live-streaming environment).
 Examine social media’s evolution and you’ll see why livestreaming’s popularity is an inevitability.

 We’ve gone from text, to images, to video, to… live.
 We crave connection and nothing brings us closer than live-streams.

 Here in the US live-streaming has primarily been centered around gaming, but that’s changing quickly.

 Platforms have become aggressive in broadening their user bases.
 Live Streaming is critical to Facebook, TikTok, YouTube, & Twitch’s long term success.
 They’re all moving fast to acquire these mainstream audiences turning to live during this pandemic

 For example, Twitch (which accounts for 2/3rds of all US livestreams) launched ‘Watch Parties.’
 The feature allows a select group of users to stream Amazon Prime Movies and Shows.
 They’ve also been actively recruiting musicians, and have funded several food programs.
 Their efforts to go mainstream are paying off.

 The ‘Just Chatting’ category is growing rapidly and overtook League of Legends and Fortnite – the two most popular games on Twitch for first place for several months in a row.

-Facebook, TikTok, and YouTube have been equally aggressive.
+Facebook, TikTok, and YouTube have been equally aggressive in social advertising.